DrBish/AYAProjectUploader/README.md

 # Project Uploader

-Can be used for direct student upload of projects with metadata and aknowledged consent which are ultimately stored in *Sharapoint* for review and forward sharing.
+Can be used for direct student upload of projects with metadata and aknowledged consent which are ultimately stored in *Sharepoint* for review and forward sharing.

 ## POC Design